Reymenta-Visuals/ciNanoguiE/README.md

 if you want to run the demo as is you'll need to change the path to the icon images in line 113 of View.cpp

+Tested on vs2015 only

 to use in your own Cinder projects:
 -----------------------------------
--copy the "gui" folder into your project.
+-copy the "gui" folder into your project

 -create your own gui in View->create()

 -create a ViewRef in your app and make the appropriate calls to it as in this NanoApp demo